-Assured Care Services (MK) is a domiciliary care agency, providing personal care to people in their own homes.
-At the time of inspection, three people were receiving personal care.
-Not everyone who used the service received personal care.
+Higher Height Care is a domiciliary care agency, providing personal care to people in their own homes.
+At the time of inspection, four people were using the service.
 CQC only inspects where people receive personal care.
 This is help with tasks related to personal hygiene and eating.
-Where they do we also consider any wider social care provided.
+Where they do, we also consider any wider social care provided.